Tent Camping in Colorado

 Tent Camping Essentials

-When you camp in an RV or a cabin, you have access to a lot of amenities and luxuries, but when you’re in a tent , often you don’t have access to any of those things.
+When you camp in an RV or a cabin, you have access to a lot of amenities and luxuries, but when you’re in a tent, you often don’t have access to any of those things.
 First and foremost, if you’re looking to get into tent camping, you’ll need a tent.
-Do your research before purchasing one and decide whether you want a big tent the whole family (or an air mattress) can fit into or a small backpacking tent that is lightweight and fits only one or two people.
-You’ll also want a sleeping bag that is rated for the type of weather and temperatures you’ll be experiencing, and a sleeping pad to keep you more comfortable on the hard ground.
-Sleeping pads generally come in a few forms—there are air pads, which are either self-inflating or need to be blown up, and foam pads, which roll up or fold up.
+Do your research before purchasing one, and decide whether you want a big tent the whole family (or an air mattress) can fit into or a lightweight backpack tent that fits only one or two people.
+You’ll also want a sleeping bag rated for the weather and temperatures you’ll be experiencing and a sleeping pad to keep you more comfortable on the hard ground.
+Sleeping pads generally come in a few forms—air pads, either self-inflating or need to be blown up, and foam pads, which roll up or fold up.
 If glamping’s your game, you might also consider an air mattress, and if you’re really on a budget and can’t afford to buy a sleeping pad, you could always use a pile of blankets underneath you.

 Tips for Tent Camping in Colorado

-If you’re camping at a designated site, there will probably be trash facilities available to you, but if you’re dispersed camping or in a place without trash services, you need to pack in and out all of your trash, following Leave No Trace principles.
-While you’re camping, you’ll also need to be aware of your trash because of bears.
-There are black bears all over Colorado, and they have excellent noses, so you need to be bear aware in order to help keep bears wild in Colorado.
+If you’re camping at a designated site, trash facilities will probably be available.
+Still, if you’re dispersed camping or in a place without trash services, you need to pack in and out all of your trash, following Leave No Trace principles.
+While camping, you’ll also need to be aware of your trash because of bears.
+There are black bears all over Colorado, and they have excellent noses, so you need to be bear-aware in order to help keep bears wild in Colorado.
 Store your food in airtight, bear-safe containers (many designated campsites have bear-safe storage at each site), dispose of your trash in a bear-safe trash can, and lock up your food away from you when you sleep.

 Another thing to be aware of while tent camping is fire bans.
 Colorado is at high risk each summer for forest fires, and many counties or regions institute fire bans.
-It is your responsibility to research ahead of time whether your destination has a fire ban, and learn what that means.
-If you can’t have a fire while you’re camping, this means you will have to rely on food that doesn’t need to be cooked, or you will have to bring your own camp stove and cook on that.
+You must research ahead of time whether your destination has a fire ban and learn what that means.
+If you can’t have a fire while you’re camping, you will have to rely on food that doesn’t need to be cooked, or you will have to bring your own camp stove and cook on that.
 It also means you will have no source of light once the sun sets, so you’ll have to remember to pack headlamps, lanterns, and flashlights.

-As a general rule, camping is a “Be Prepared” type of situation—you want to plan ahead to make sure you have enough food, water, and equipment for whatever you encounter, and that you know what to expect when it comes to the amenities you will and won’t have at your campsite.
-It’s a lot less glamorous than RV or cabin camping, but tent camping will give you a true appreciation of Colorado’s nature, whether it’s from the stars you spot in the sky at night, the peace and quiet of the mountains without the hum of an RV generator, or the wildlife you spot while navigating the trail to find the perfect campsite.
-You’ll come home after your trip dirty and tired and in dire need of a shower, but you’ll also have created some amazing memories.
+As a general rule, camping is a “Be Prepared” type of situation—you want to plan ahead to make sure you have enough food, water, and equipment for whatever you encounter and that you know what to expect when it comes to the amenities you will and won’t have at your campsite.
+It’s a lot less glamorous than RV or cabin camping.
+Still, tent camping will give you a true appreciation of Colorado’s nature, whether it’s from the stars you spot in the sky at night, the peace and quiet of the mountains without the hum of an RV generator, or the wildlife you spot while navigating the trail to find the perfect campsite.
+You’ll come home after your trip dirty, tired, and in dire need of a shower, but you’ll also have created some amazing memories.

 By Emily Krempholtz